Javier Calvo (actor)

-Francisco Javier Calvo Guirao (born 21 January 1991) known professionally as Javier Calvo is a Spanish actor, stage, film, and television director and writer.
-He is best known for his role of Fernando "Fer" Redondo in the Antena 3 series Física o Química (2008–2011).
-Calvo created and directed the musical La llamada together with Javier Ambrossi, with its success leading to a film adaptation (2017).
-Continuing their work together, Calvo and Ambrossi would develop the television series Paquita Salas (2016–present), Veneno (2020–2023) and its upcoming sequel Vestidas de Azul (2023–2024), and La Mesías (2023).
-The director pair are also romantic partners commonly referred to as 'Los Javis'.
-He has received several awards including a pair of wins in both the Feroz Awards and Fotogramas de Plata, and has received nominations for two Goya Awards.
+Francisco Javier Calvo Guirao (born 21 January 1991) known professionally as Javier Calvo is a Spanish actor and filmmaker.
+He first achieved fame in Spain for his role of Fernando "Fer" Redondo in the television series Física o Química (2008–2011).
+Calvo and his former partner Javier Ambrossi began a professional partnership (widely known as 'Los Javis') by writing and directing the stage play La llamada (2013), with its success leading to a film adaptation released in 2017.
+Calvo and Ambrossi later developed the television series Paquita Salas (2016–present), Veneno (2020–2023) and its sequel Vestidas de azul (2023–2024), and La mesías (2023), as well as the film La bola negra (2026).
+He has received several awards including wins in both the Feroz Awards and Fotogramas de Plata, and has received nominations for two Goya Awards.
+For the film La bola negra, Calvo and Ambrossi won the Cannes Film Festival Award for Best Director.